 This is a best prospect industry for this country.
 Includes a market overview and trade data.

 Pakistan has considerable potential for using wind energy in the coastal belt of Sindh and Baluchistan (in southern Pakistan).
-The GOP has developed a wind power energy corridor along the southern coastal regions of Sindh and Baluchistan.
+The Government of Pakistan (GOP) has developed a wind power energy corridor along the southern coastal regions of Sindh and Baluchistan.
 Wind data, provided by Pakistan’s Meteorological Department, measures Pakistan’s coastal belt at 60km (Gharo-Keti Bandar) and 180km long, with an exploitable potential of 50,000MW of electricity generation through wind turbines.
-Currently there are 23 private wind projects operating, producing approximately 1250MW.
-Five additional projects are anticipated to produce approximately 400MW by early next year.
-These projects offer potential for U.S. companies especially as some of the projects commissioned are using U.S. manufactured turbines.
+Currently there are 24 private wind projects operating, producing approximately 1235MW.
+In addition to this, 12 wind projects with cumulative capacity of 610 MW have achieved financial close and are under construction.
+However, GOP has curtailed electricity off-take from few existing wind plants as energy purchase agreements with these developers have become expensive due to impact of corona pandemic on economy, higher tariff, grid instability and currency devaluation which may impact completion of new projects.
+Yet, these wind projects, existing and upcoming, offer potential for U.S. companies particularly for turbine manufacturers.

 With the rising costs of electricity in Pakistan and an unreliable grid supply, more industries and commercial organizations are turning to captive solar solutions.
 There has been a strong surge in domestic installation of rooftop photovoltaic panels in larger cities.
 For projects under 1 MW, net metering regulations came into effect in September 2015.
 This sector is trending toward significant growth soon as the GOP is targeting at least 1 million customers and adding approximately 3000 MW of solar power through net metering.

 - Solar Panels / Photovoltaic Panels

-Wind Farm Equipment (especially turbines)
+- Wind Farm Equipment (especially turbines)